fschmid56/cpjku_dcase23/README.md

 # cpjku_dcase23
 This repository contains the code of the CP JKU submission to DCASE23 Task 1 "Low-complexity Acoustic Scene Classification"

+Code will follow in the next few weeks.